Some examples of the projects Catalyst has done or enabled with our open source Public Utility Data Liberation (PUDL) platform:

 Deployment Gap Education Fund

 Since 2022, we’ve worked with the Deployment Gap Education Fund to build energy system data models and dashboards allowing foundations, advocates, and experts to prioritize key geographies with outsized opportunities for deploying wind, solar, and storage resources, as well as highlighting hotspots where new carbon-intensive infrastructure is being proposed.
 This allows educational resources to be more productively targeted to local stakeholders, helping to accelerate the energy transition.
-Public dashboards hosted on Tableau:
+You can view their data and dashboards by registering for an account on their website.

 Rocky Mountain Institute (RMI)